Source Boston

 Quick Wins for Faster Savings

-• Save at least part of every bonus or tax refund.
+• Make sure you save at least a portion of any tax refund.

-• Use side income exclusively for your emergency fund.
+• Make use of side income only for emergency funds.

 Common Emergency Fund Mistakes to Avoid